Home Tutorials Training Consulting Books Company Contact us

 tail -f /var/log/exim4/mainlog

-Sometimes Google blocks the account access, because you try to login from an other IP then normally.
+Sometimes Google blocks the account access, because you try to login from another IP then normally.
 Open http://www.google.com/accounts/DisplayUnlockCaptcha and then try to send an e-mail using for example:

 echo 'My Test Text' | mail -s Testmail max.mustermann@domain.com